Hope of Israel Ministries (Ecclesia of YEHOVAH):

 After the Return of YEHOVAH God

 Isaiah spoke of YEHOVAH's protection after His return as a covering over and a wall around the Israelites.
 Additionally, Zechariah said that YEHOVAH God's protection around Jerusalem will be as a wall of fire.
-See Isa.
-25:1-6; Zech.
-2:1-5.
+See Isaiah 25:1-6; Zechariah 2:1-5.

-Clearly, one of the major meanings of the feast of the seventh month has to do with YEHOVAH's care, concern, and protection for His people.
+Clearly, one of the major meanings of the feast of the seventh month has to do with YEHOVAH's care, concern, and protection for His people Israel.

-The first prophetic meaning of "Hag Sukkot" (Feast of Shelters) is expressed in the protective care that YEHOVAH God has for his people -- past, present, and future.
+Note: The first prophetic meaning of "Hag Sukkot" (Feast of Shelters) is expressed in the protective care that YEHOVAH God has for his Israelite people -- past, present, and future.

 In the New Testament, we find that the seven-day festival of the seventh month is only mentioned once by name: